 Let us get the ball rolling...

-If you are preparing for your first born, you might go all out and buy something like this adorable Little Lizards Bedroom and Bedding Set from Room Magic.
-This is a great idea for your kids room decor since these pieces grow with your child.
+If you are preparing for your first born, you might go all out and buy something like this adorable Toy Story bedding set.

-The crib converts to a toddler bed and the drawer fronts are reversible allowing you to change the look to suit the new bedroom themes.
+A convertible crib that converts to a toddler bed and changing dresser knobs allow you to change the look to suit the new bedroom themes as your child grows.

 On the other hand, if you have baby number 2 (or more) on the way, and if space is a constraint (as it often is), you might want to re-consider.